Pinterest

 Nicole Niemietz

 Nicole lives in Duisburg, Germany, and this dinner is a very traditional German meal for the Ruhr region.
+She graciously shared her recipe with me by email, which I'll share below.

-Here is a collage of Nicole's photos:
+Here is a collage of Nicole's photos she sent:

-Use curly endive or frisée, sometimes called chicory for this recipe.
+The recipe below uses curly endive or frisée, sometimes called chicory for this recipe.

 Nicole's German email: